rolique-ios/example-palette/README.md

 ### Example fonts

-please refer to [fonts directory](https://github.com/rolique-ios/example-palette/blob/master/fonts/), in order to see example fonts directory
+please refer to [fonts directory](https://github.com/rolique-ios/example-palette/blob/master/fonts/), in order to see example fonts

 ### questions and proposals